guidoism/escape/inspiration/jonesforth.md

         .int buffer             // Last valid data in input buffer + 1.

 /*
         By contrast, output is much simpler.
-The FORTH word `EMIT` writes out a single byte to stdout.
+The Forth word `EMIT` writes out a single byte to stdout.
         This implementation just uses the write system call.
 No attempt is made to buffer output, but it would be a good exercise to add it.
 */